polcak/jsrestrictor/docs/index.md

 > **Disclaimer**: This is a research project under development, see the [issue page](https://github.com/polcak/jsrestrictor/issues) and the [webextension home page](https://polcak.github.io/jsrestrictor/) for more details about the current status.

-A JS-enabled web page cam access any of the APIs that a web browser provides.
+A JS-enabled web page can access any of the APIs that a web browser provides.
 The user has only a limited control and some APIs cannot be restricted by the user easily.
 JavaScript Restrictor aims to improve the user control of the web browser.
 Similarly to a firewall that controls the network traffic, JavaScript Restrictor controls the APIs provided by the browser.
 The goal is to improve the privacy and security of the user running the extension.

 JavaScript Restrictor (JSR) is a browser extension with support for multiple browsers: [Firefox](https://addons.mozilla.org/cs/firefox/addon/javascript-restrictor/), [Google Chrome](https://chrome.google.com/webstore/detail/javascript-restrictor/ammoloihpcbognfddfjcljgembpibcmb), and [Opera](https://addons.opera.com/en/extensions/details/javascript-restrictor/).